-We made significant investments in our sales force in 2019 and made further progress in the first quarter of 2020.
-We continuously evaluate the need to expand our sales force in line with anticipated future demand for our products.
-As of March 31, 2020, our U.S. sales force consisted of 62 territory sales managers and 53 clinical support specialists directly employed by us and 37 third-party distributors, compared to 49 territory sales managers and 42 clinical support specialists directly employed by us and 37 third-party distributors, compared to 49 territory sales managers and 42 clinical support specialists directly employed by us and 31 third-party distributors, compared to 17 sales representatives directly employed by us and 31 third-party distributors, compared to 17 sales representatives directly employed by us and 27 third-party distributors as of March 31, 2019.
-We have halted sales force hiring during the pandemic.
-We have built a valuable sales team, and we believe they will be important to the recovery that follows the pandemic.
+We have made significant investments in our sales force since our initial public offering in 2018.
+We have built a valuable sales team, and we believe they are the key to the recovery that follows the pandemic.
+As such, we have made it a top priority to support and retain our sales force through this challenging period.
+However, we have also limited new sales force hiring in the second and third quarter of 2020 given current uncertainties and are focusing on sales force productivity during this period.
+As of September 30, 2020, our U.S. sales force consisted of 59 territory sales managers and 57 clinical support specialists directly employed by us and 39 third-party distributors, compared to 53 territory sales managers and 53 clinical support specialists directly employed by us and 34 third-party distributors as of September 30, 2019.
+As of September 30, 2020, our international sales force consisted of 20 sales representatives directly employed by us and 31 third-party distributors, compared to 19 sales representatives directly employed by us and 28 third-party distributors as of September 30, 2019.

-Increase surgeon activity
+Increase surgeon activity and training

-We continue to focus on increasing surgeon activity.
+Our medical affairs team works closely with our sales team to increase surgeon activity and training.
 Surgeon activity includes both the number of surgeons performing iFuse procedures as well as the number of procedures performed per surgeon.
-As of March 31, 2020, more than 1,400 surgeons in the U.S. have been trained on iFuse and have treated at least one patient.
-We will continue to pursue the remainder of the approximately 7,500 target surgeons in the U.S. for training in the future.
-However, this process has been and will continue to be hampered during the duration of the COVID-19 outbreak.
-We are utilizing a virtual education series for surgeons and mid-level practitioners to continue our training activities.
-As restrictions are lifted, we will focus on increasing the number of procedures performed by our active surgeons, converting recently trained surgeons to first case, and converting inactive surgeons to active surgeons.
+As of September 30, 2020 and 2019, in the U.S., more than 1,500 surgeons and 1,400 surgeons, respectively, have been trained on iFuse and have treated at least one patient.
+Outside the U.S., as of September 30, 2020 and 2019, more than 600 surgeons have been trained on iFuse and have treated at least one patient.
+We will continue to pursue the remainder of the approximately 7,500 target surgeons in the U.S., as well as international surgeons for training in the future.
+The COVID-19 outbreak challenged our traditional method of hands-on cadaveric and dry-lab training.
+Therefore, in addition to utilizing a virtual education series for surgeons and mid-level practitioners for training activities, we began using a portable, radiation free, haptics and computer-based simulator for training purposes in July 2020.
+We will focus on increasing the number of procedures performed by active iFuse surgeons, converting recently trained surgeons to first case, and converting inactive surgeons to active surgeons.